case-contract-testing/contract-case/docs/maintainers/AddingDsl.md

 4. In the constructor for your `ContractDefiner` you should instantiate a `BoundaryContractDefiner`, with a mapped version of the config.
 See the boundary mappings section below.
+5. Implement state handler mappings TODO describe
+6. Implement trigger mappings TODO describe
+7. Implement DSL for matchers, mocks and states (TODO describe)

 TODO: More steps

 ## Boundary Mappings

+TODO: Describe BoundaryResult mappings

+### Triggers

+Triggers need to be mapped into combined triggers before being passed to the boundary.
+TODO: Describe this.

+### State handlers

+Mapping the state handlers is straightforward.
+TODO: Describe this.